Introduction to drug consumption rooms (DCRs)

 Introduction to DCR

-Drug consumption rooms (DCRs) also known as supervised injection facilities or safer injection sites, are fixed or mobile spaces where individuals can use illicit drugs under medical supervision, without the fear of arrest or legal repercussions.
-The concept emerged in response to the health and social issues associated with public drug use, including overdose deaths, HIV transmission, and other related public order problems.
+Drug consumption rooms (DCRs) also known as supervised injection facilities or safer injection sites, are designated spaces - fixed or mobile- where individuals can use illicit drugs under medical supervision, without fear of arrest or other negative legal consequences.
+The concept emerged in response to the health and social challenges associated with public drug use, including overdose deaths, HIV transmission, and other related public order problems.

-The history of drug consumption rooms dates back to the late 20th century when the first such facilities were established in European cities like Berne (1986), Zurich (1987) or Frankfurt (1994) to address the issue of opioid addiction.
+The history of drug consumption rooms dates back to the late 20th century when such facilities were first established in European cities like Berne (1986), Zurich (1987) and Frankfurt (1994) to address the issue of opioid addiction.

-In the late 1990s, Switzerland became one of the first countries to formally adopt the concept of DCRs on a larger scale with the opening of the “Safe House” in Zurich.
-In that context, DCRs were a response to health problems and public order (Hedrich, 2004).
-By the 1980s, Zurich had witnessed the rise of open drug scenes, particularly in the Platzspitz park, known as "Needle Park," where people who use drugs congregated openly.
-This uncontrolled environment led to a public health crisis, with rising rates of HIV/AIDS and drug overdose deaths.
-In response, authorities implemented the "four pillars" strategy: harm reduction, prevention, treatment, and law enforcement, creating a safer, structured environment for drug consumption under medical supervision.
+In the late 1990s, Switzerland became the pioneer in formally adopting the concept of DCRs on a larger scale with the opening of the “Safe House” in Zurich.
+In that context, DCRs aimed to mitigate health problems and public order issues [^2].
+By the 1980s, Zurich had experienced a surge in open drug scenes, particularly in the Platzspitz Park, nicknamed "Needle Park," where individuals openly congregated for drug use.
+This uncontrolled environment led to a public health crisis, marked by escalating rates of HIV/AIDS and drug overdose deaths.
+In response, the authorities implemented the "four pillars" strategy: harm reduction, prevention, treatment, and law enforcement, creating a safer, structured setting for drug consumption under medical supervision.

-As of now, more than 140 such facilities exist around the world in 18 countries, including Canada, Spain, Switzerland, Germany, Denmark, Norway, and Australia (EMCDDA, 2023; Harm Reduction International, 2024).
+Currently, more than 140 such facilities operate globally in 18 countries, including Canada, Spain, Switzerland, Germany, Denmark, Norway, and Australia [^1] , [^3].

 Graphic 1.
 Location and number of drug consumption facilities throughout Europe (source: https://www.euda.europa.eu/media-library/infographic-location-and-number-drug-consumption-room-facilities-throughout-europe_en